Frame a Hypothesis

 A more realistic example (as it can also turn out that there is a relationship):

 In this article we were focusing on how to write an hypothesis.
-You will find more information on metrics at the following page:
+A hypothesis is translated to concrete metrics:

 Thank you for your feedback.